817.877.1088 [email protected] Download vCard

 Natalie Brackett primarily focuses her busy litigation practice on all matters arising out of estates, trusts and guardianships including, but not limited to, will and trust contests, fiduciary litigation, real estate matters (including, but not limited to partitions, title issues and premises liability claims), and contested estate, trust, and guardianship proceedings.
 Although Natalie is an experienced litigator, she is first and foremost a problem solver for her clients, and prides herself on working with individuals and entities to identify the best and most cost-effective solutions, whether it involves a multi-million dollar will and trust contest or fiduciary lawsuit, a simple agreed family settlement agreement in a small estate, a modification to a trust to clarify its terms, an uncontested guardianship proceeding or estate administration, or correction deeds and other filings to clean up title to property.
 Natalie believes that her substantial litigation experience in many different areas has enabled her to better serve her clients in their unique and diverse circumstances and help them understand the risks and benefits of various paths.
 Natalie enjoys working directly with a wide variety of clients, ranging from large financial institutions to individuals, as well as the challenge of tailoring a plan to help each client through their specific circumstances.

-Natalie is married and has two children attending All Saints Episcopal School in Fort Worth, Texas.
+Natalie has proudly called Fort Worth her home for more than twenty years and loves that it remains a “big small town” and the relationships she has developed here.
+She and her husband, a native of Fort Worth, sent their children to All Saints Episcopal School in Fort Worth, Texas.
 In addition to spending time with her family and their numerous activities, she devotes time to serving in the Fort Worth community.
-She is a Patroness with the National Charity League, Fort Worth, Chapter, a past board member for SafeHaven of Tarrant County, and a past board member for the Junior League of Fort Worth, where she remains a sustaining member.
-She has completed hundreds of hours of volunteer service for organizations in the Fort Worth community including, but not limited to, SafeHaven of Tarrant County, Tarrant Area Food Bank, Alliance for Children, Union Gospel Mission, and MayFest, Inc. She is a member of the Leadership Fort Worth Leading Edge Class, 2011 and a member of All Saints Episcopal Church, Fort Worth, Texas.
+She is a Patroness and past board member with the National Charity League, Fort Worth Chapter, a past board member for SafeHaven of Tarrant County, and a past board member for the Junior League of Fort Worth, where she remains a sustaining member.
+She has completed hundreds of hours of volunteer service for organizations in the Fort Worth community including, but not limited to, SafeHaven of Tarrant County, Tarrant Area Food Bank, Alliance for Children, Union Gospel Mission, Presbyterian Night Shelter, LVT Rise, and MayFest, Inc. She was a member of the Leadership Fort Worth Leading Edge Class, 2011 and a member of All Saints Episcopal Church, Fort Worth, Texas and Rivercrest Country Club.

 Admissions & Certifications